vitest-dev/vitest/docs/guide/mocking.md

 }
 ```

-This is intended behaviour.
-It is usually a sign of bad code when mocking is involved in such manner.
-Consider refactoring your code into multiple files or improve your application architecture by using techniques such as [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection).
+This is the intended behaviour.
+It is usually a sign of bad code when mocking is involved in such a manner.
+Consider refactoring your code into multiple files or improving your application architecture by using techniques such as [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection).

 ### Example